SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 status: Draft
 track: Global
 ---

+## Introduction

-The process of test creation in Sovereign Cloud Stack (SCS) involves developing and validating tests that align with the specific requirements and standards set by SCS.
+The process of test creation and standards definition in Sovereign Cloud Stack (SCS) involves developing and validating tests that align with the specific requirements and standards set by SCS.
 This entails a comprehensive understanding of the SCS framework, which is built on open-source components and aims to provide interoperable and sovereign cloud services.
 In creating tests for SCS, it's essential to consider the various aspects of cloud technology, including infrastructure, services, and the integration of these components.
-The tests should be designed to ensure that the SCS standards are met, which includes adhering to specified requirement levels as indicated by RFC2119 keywords such as **MUST**, **SHOULD**, and **MAY**.
+The tests should be designed to ensure that the SCS standards are met, which includes adhering to specified requirement levels as indicated by [RFC2119 keywords](https://datatracker.ietf.org/doc/html/rfc2119).

 ## 1. Understanding SCS Standards and RFC2119 Keywords